nicklockwood/SwiftFormat/README.md

 **Usage:**

 Once you have launched the app and restarted Xcode, you'll find a SwiftFormat option under Xcode's Editor menu.
-You can use this to format either the current selection or the whole file.

 You can configure the formatting [rules](#rules) and [options](#options) using the SwiftFormat for Xcode host application.
 There is currently no way to override these per-project, however you can import and export different configurations using the File menu.
 You will need to do this again each time you switch projects.